 The sling would then be discontinued, allowing increased motion of the shoulder as the fracture continued to consolidate.
 After two to three weeks, one could be allowed to ride on an indoor trainer if there was no pain at the fracture site and no discomfort with riding.
 Full movement would be anticipated by four weeks, and return to non-contact activities, including outdoor cycling, by eight weeks.
 Sometimes a bump may result from irregular healing, yet the deformity is usually only cosmetic.

-Surgical treatment has become increasingly popular as cyclists like Lance Armstrong in 2009 had surgery to place a plate and screws on his broken clavicle to promote faster healing and a quicker return to the bike.
+Surgical treatment has become increasingly popular as pro cyclists often opt for surgery to place a plate and screws on a broken clavicle to promote faster healing and a quicker return to the bike.
 This is a reasonable alternative for a professional cyclist who can return to the trainer within one week.

 There are reports in the orthopedic literature stating that individuals whose fractures have healed with greater than two centimeters of overlapping may have increased pain and diminished strength of the shoulder.
 These reports, along with more refined surgical implants, have prompted an increasing use of surgery for treatment of displaced fractures.
 Surgery involves either placing a plate and screws on the bone across the fracture or a metallic device within the hollow bone to keep it in place while healing occurs.

 The benefits of surgery are faster healing of the fracture and some improvement of shoulder strength.
 Yet, any type of surgery involves increased risks and potential complications, including infection and irritation of the skin as the plate lies immediately beneath the skin and often requires a second surgical procedure to remove the metal.